TimAnthonyAlexander/loom/README.md

 - OpenAI: set your key in Settings (stored as `openai_api_key`)
 - Anthropic: set your key in Settings (stored as `anthropic_api_key`)
+- OpenRouter: set your key in Settings (stored as `openrouter_api_key`) for access to thousands of models
 - Ollama: set endpoint in Settings (stored as `ollama_endpoint`), e.g. `http://localhost:11434/v1/chat/completions`

 ### Settings